frappe/erpnext_documentation/user/manual/en/selling/sales-order.md

 Once you “Submit” your Sales Order, you can trigger actions from the Sales Order:

-* You can Update the items in the Sales Order by clicking on the Update Items button.
-If you need to update any other details, you'll have to cancel the Sales Order, amend, then save and submit.
+* You can Add, Update, Delete items in the Sales Order by clicking on the **Update Items** button.
+However you cannot delete items which has already been delivered or has work order assigned to it.

 * Status: Once submitted, you can hold a Sales Order or Close it.